SmartTVs

-How To Find A Lost Roku Remote
+Find Lost Roku Remote Fast – 5 Easy Methods

-Finding your lost Roku remote often feels impossible, especially when it disappears into your couch cushions or gets buried under a pile of laundry.
-But don’t panic or rush out to buy a replacement remote just yet!
-This comprehensive guide teaches you multiple clever tricks for locating a lost Roku remote in seconds.
+Finding your lost Roku remote can feel impossible when it disappears into couch cushions or gets buried under laundry.
+Don’t rush out to buy a replacement just yet.
+This guide covers multiple tricks for locating a lost Roku remote in seconds.
+Once you find it, get back to streaming Disney Plus, Soap2Day, or playing Jackbox on your Roku device.

 The fastest way to make your lost Roku remote loudly announce its location is by using the official Roku mobile app for iOS or Android.

-Here’s how to ping your remote from the Roku app:
+#Here’s how to ping your remote from the Roku app:

 1. Download and open the Roku app if you don’t already have it.
 Ensure your phone is connected to the same WiFi network as your Roku device.